 NWB Bank's business and results of operations are affected by local and global economic conditions, perceptions of those conditions and future economic prospects.
-After a severe growth collapse in 2020, updated forecasts indicate the outlook of the global economy in the near to medium-term has improved.
-In 2021, the global economy is expected to make a modest recovery, although the strength of recovery is uncertain and projected to vary significantly across countries likely depending on the effectiveness of a country's COVID-19 strategy.
+Following a severe slowdown across several sectors of the economy in 2020, both economic growth and financial markets recovered in many countries in 2021.
+However, the global economy entered 2022 in a weaker position than anticipated due to the Omnicron variant leading to increased mobility restrictions and market volatility at the end of 2021, rising inflation and the recent geopolitical events in Russia and Ukraine.
+In 2022, the global economy is expected continue to recover, although at a much slower rate, with the strength of any recovery being uncertain and projected to vary significantly across countries likely depending on the effectiveness of a country's COVID-19 strategy and its ability to curb inflation rates.3